Multiple deaths in school bus fire in Thailand: PM

 “As a mother, I would like to express my deepest condolences to the families of the injured and deceased.”

+“There was smoke everywhere.
+Poor children, I heard they were very little,” he told AFP.

+“I was hoping that god would be kind so that the rain could put the fire out and the kids would survive.”

-The blaze has been put out but rescue workers have had to wait for the bus to cool down before searching it for bodies, a rescue worker said.
+The blaze has been put out but rescuers had to wait for the bus to cool down before searching it for bodies, a rescue worker said.

 Thailand has one of the worst road safety records in the world, with unsafe vehicles and poor driving contributing to the high annual death toll.